What is sell-through rate?

 Sell-through rate (STR) is the amount of inventory sold in relation to the amount of inventory you have received, in a given period of time.
 It is a calculation used to work out which products are selling as well as you’d hope.
 To enable you to forecast purchasing requirements and to gauge the effectiveness of your inventory management processes.

-As an e-commerce fulfilment store, you will use sell-through rates to calculate how quickly a product sells, enabling the stock investment to be converted into revenue.
+As an e-commerce fulfillment store, you will use sell-through rates to calculate how quickly a product sells, enabling the stock investment to be converted into revenue.
 Sell-through rates also indicate the efficiency of the product turnover, helping to avoid unnecessary costs such as long periods of storage and being forced to discount prices to increase sales.
 Having a good understanding of your sell-through rate is essential to having control over your stock levels.

 How to calculate STR